Preventing and Treating Eating Disorders (6 CE’s)

 Presented by Michelle Mannia, Psy.D.

 8:30 am – 5:00 pm

 Course Description and Target Audience

-The target audience is mental health providers (advanced doctoral level psychology trainees, psychologists in practice, master’s level clinicians etc).
+The target audience is mental health providers (advanced doctoral level psychology trainees, psychologists in practice, master’s level clinicians, etc).

 Michelle Mannia, Psy.D, is a psychologist specializing in the treatment of eating disorders.
-She has worked exclusively with eating disordered concerns for the past 5 years and has worked in a variety of multidisciplinary settings including a hospital, a university, and in private practice.
+She has worked exclusively with eating disordered concerns for the past eight years and has worked in a variety of multidisciplinary settings including a hospital, a university, and in private practice.
 In addition to outpatient therapy, she has experience running outpatient group therapy, conducting groups for a partial hospitalization program, and developing and leading an intensive outpatient program, all focused on clients with varying severity of eating disorders.